 ASLA 300.
-American Sign Language V. (3) This course is designed as the last course in the ASL series that continues to develop students' receptive and expressive proficiency in ASL while expanding sign production and comprehension skills in ASL with specific emphasis in legal, education, medical, rehabilitation, mental health, and religion vocabularies.
+American Sign Language V. (3) This course is designed as the last course in the ASL series that continues to develop, improve, and refine students' receptive and expressive proficiency in ASL while expanding sign production and comprehension skills in ASL with specific emphasis in drugs, sexual, health, rehabilitation, employment, and religion vocabularies as well as on common slang and idioms used in the deaf community.
 The vocabulary building specific to those areas will help students deal with complex related concepts and vocabularies unique to certain settings and enable students to engage in meaningful conversations in variety of settings.
-This class will also address slang and idioms used in the deaf community.
-Prerequisite: ASLA 250 with a grade of C or better.
+Prerequisite: American Sign Language Proficiency Interview (ASLPI) Level 1 or better and ASLA 250 with a grade of B or better.

 Interpreter Preparation Program

 IPPR 399.
 Topics in Interpreting.
 (3) Focuses on specialized interpreting situations such as medical, legal, education, theatrical, and deaf-blind, addressing linguistic and ethical concerns for each of the specialty areas.
 It will reinforce sign language skills and interpreting principles while looking at the interpreter's role and responsibility in each setting.
 Specialty areas vary depending on material and topics most recently studied.
-Prerequisite: IPPR 302 with a grade of C or better.
+Prerequisite: IPPR 302 with a grade of B or better.